-- number of employees trained to the Code of Ethics e-learning: UK target of employees to be successfully trained to the Code of Ethics e-learning is 90%.
-The 2019 report shows that 92% employees in the United Kingdom have been trained to the Code of Ethics e-learning. - number of suppliers and related level of spend subject to an EcoVadis assessment:
+Number of employees trained to the Code of Ethics e-learning:

+UK target of employees to be successfully trained to the Code of Ethics e-learning is 90%.
+The 2020 report shows that 93% employees in the United Kingdom have been trained to the Code of Ethics e-learning.

+Number of suppliers and related level of spend subject to an EcoVadis assessment:

-The Atos Group target is to ensure that, by end of 2021, those suppliers who represent 70% of its global spend would have undertaken an EcoVadis assessment.
-The year 2019 closed with 292 suppliers having a valid EcoVadis assessment, which represents 56% of Atos Group global spend
+The Atos Group target is to ensure that, by end of 2021, 100% of strategic suppliers and the top 250 suppliers by global spend would have undertaken an EcoVadis assessment.
+The year 2020 closed with 327 suppliers (292 in 2019) having a valid EcoVadis assessment, which represents 62% of Atos Group global spend compared to 56% the previous year.